My favorite gear

 These have lasted me much, much longer than any Apple cables!

-Shelved as of December '24, but still good:
+Shelved as of 2025, but still pick up occasionally:

 Used to use for Kindle books, large format PDFs, some basic notes (e.g. a scratch pad, shopping lists) but not right now since the KLC is smaller/lighter and easier to use in bed: